 Concrete temperatures as produced and as cured are equally important.
 Usually we begin heating our concrete with heated water.
 This is normally a temporary measure because the temperature of the concrete is a reflection of the temperature of the aggregates.
 As aggregate temperatures become lower, hot water becomes less effective and more temperature is lost during delivery.
 At that time heating aggregate becomes necessary.
-It is important to have the capacity to heat aggregates so that your concrete temperatures remain consistent throughout the day.
-You should also need to be aware of the water heater recovery time so that you can maintain consistent temperatures throughout the day.
+It is important to have the capacity to heat materials so that your concrete temperatures remain consistent throughout the day.